ibm-telemetry/telemetry-config-schema/README.md

 The jsx scope captures (jsx) element-specific usage data for the instrumented package.
 Specifically:

-- All elements exported through the instrumented package that are being used in a given project that installed the package
+- All elements exported through the instrumented package that are being used in a given project that installed the package.
-- Element configurations (attributes and values), as determined by the `allowedAttributeNames` and `allowedAttributeStringValues` config options.
-See [jsx keys](#jsx-keys) for more info.
+- Element configurations (attributes and values), as determined by the `allowedAttributeNames` and `allowedAttributeStringValues` config options defined below.
-- Import paths used to access the instrumented package's exported elements
+- Import paths used to access the instrumented package's exported elements.

 The jsx config object has a single required `elements` key.
 This is an object that may be left empty or can contain any of the following keys: